|

 - Rough Fire Emerald, Tynnonium Cluser (tier eight)

 These are some of the most sought after rares.
 Rare jewelry and ranged items can be made from them.
 (Generally, jewelry made from the rare gemstone will be of more use to casters, and jewelry made from the rare soft metal will be more suited to tank-types.)
 In tiers 6-8, they will also make furniture.
-Their main use, however is in adept III spells/skills.
+Their main use, however is in Expert spells/CAs.

 Rare Loams